jvitors23/geojsonapi/README.md

 ### About the project

-The django project has three apps:
+The django project has three main apps:

 * users: Deals with the user sign up and api token request;
   * POST ```/api/v1/users/signup/```: Sign up of new users;